CSE151A-Project/151A-project/README.md

 ## Plots and Visualizations
 In this analysis, heatmap, pairplot, and box plots were used to visualize the data.
 Based on the visualized data, we will need to do data preprocessing on following collomns:

-1. One-Hot Encoding
+1. Creating a boxplot for the distribution of bathrooms, bedrooms, and beds to identify outliers.

-   1. We draw box plots for each colomns contains catergory data to illustrate the relationship between the data and Airbnb price.
-We found that there is certain relations between the catergory data and Airbnb price.
-Some catergory would be much higher Airbnb price than others.
-Thus, we will neet to One-Hot Encoding the columns to include them as features in the after machine learning process.
+2. Plotting histograms for host_response_rate and review_scores_rating to observe their distributions and filling missing values with the median.

-2. Normalization and Standardization:
+3. Generating a histogram for log_price to visualize the price distribution.

-   1. Our data need to be normalized since some feature have a large number, such as number_of_reviews.
-It is range from 0 - 600.
-These features are measured on different scales and have different ranges of values, so normalizing them would ensure that each feature contributes approximately proportionately to the final result.
+4. Computing and visualizing a correlation matrix and heatmap for selected numeric features to understand relationships between variables.

-   2. Standardization is needed since accommodates, bathrooms, number_of_reviews, review_scores_rating, bedrooms, and beds are skewed.
-This would ensure that they all contribute equally to the analysis and that the model's performance is not inadvertently influenced by the natural variance in the dataset.
+5. Creating a pairplot for the same subset of numeric features to visualize distributions and pairwise relationships.

-   3. For These 9 price and type plot,while log-transformed prices are valuable for analysis and modeling, presenting findings in log scale can be less intuitive for a general audience.Most people are not accustomed to thinking in terms of logarithmic scales in their daily lives.
+6. For These 9 price and type plot,while log-transformed prices are valuable for analysis and modeling, presenting findings in log scale can be less intuitive for a general audience.Most people are not accustomed to thinking in terms of logarithmic scales in their daily lives.
 Therefore, converting the log prices back to actual prices before presenting the results is often necessary.
 Actual prices give a direct, real-world interpretation of the costs involved.

 ## Data Preprocessing
 To prepare the data for modeling, we performed the following preprocessing steps: